 - Multi-site deployments only: you must enable Analytics Extensions on each site.
 Under Analytics Extensions, select Enable analytics extensions for site.

-- In the New Connection dialog, click the connection type you want to add:
+In the New Connection dialog, click the connection type you want to add, then enter the configuration settings for your analytics service:

 The options you need to configure depend on the connection type you choose: